|Oklahoma's Premier Summer Baseball Program||Wednesday, August 20, 2014|

 First game is tentatively scheduled at 7:00pm Friday at the Indians Complex

 Pool Play lasts through Sunday with Championship Playoffs on Monday morning

 .Click on this link then Team Schedule next to our team name for our schedule

 .Click for World Series Information

-Raffle was held at 7pm on July 11th.
+Raffle was held on August 14th, 2014.
 There were eight winners drawn from the bucket.
 Look below for list of winners.
-We have a video of the drawing we are trying to get up.
-Thanks to all those who bought tickets from the players.
 The players appreciate the support as it is the primary fundraiser that helps us take Travelers baseball on the road across the country.

 2013 Redneck Raffle Winners